code4policy/modules/finalproject/projectplanning.md

-# Project Planning
+# Project Brainstorm

 Your project will involve creating a webpage where you visualize one or more datasets in order to tell a story about or make a case for something in your area of policy interest.
 In order to do this you will need to select one or more datasets and visualizations.
 Please make sure you have one distinct set of data and one distinct visualization minimum per team member.
 I ask that each team member contribute one pre-planning exercise.
 You may not use all of them in your final project, but this will provide you with a few options to start from.

 ## Find a relevant dataset

-http://data.gov is a good place to start, but you're welcome to consider datasets from other places as well.
+http://data.gov is a good place to start, but definitely spend some time surfing around elsewhere for datasets of interest.
 Depending on the expertise on your team and your level of comfort with different data formats, it may be easiest to look for data that is either in a simple JSON structure or a CSV file.

 You may also consider data that has been exposed via an API (we'll discuss these in class), however it may take a little more effort to get data out of an API compared to pre-prepared datasets.